-Elective rotations are offered to individuals based on the particular strengths and weaknesses of the trainee.
-Areas where elective rotations are provided include: child and adolescent psychiatry, geriatric psychiatry, neuropsychiatry, forensics, psychiatric emergency services, substance abuse, domiciliary care for homeless veterans, clinical research, and the research laboratory.
-Such flexibility makes the residency able to provide important experience and training in selected areas that will enable the resident to be broadly functional and competitive for future career options.
+Elective rotations are offered to individuals based on the strengths and weaknesses of the trainee.
+Areas where elective rotations are provided include: primary care complex pain, forensics, psychiatric emergency services/consult liaison, PRIME psychiatry, PCMHI longitudinal, and substance abuse/domiciliary care for homeless veterans longitudinal.
+Flexibility makes the residency able to provide important experience and training in selected areas that will enable the resident to be broadly functional and competitive for future career options.

-The resident will be responsible for conducting an independent research project and is required to present his or her project as a research poster at UT COP Celebrating Research along with ASHP, TSHP, or CPNP and may present a platform presentation at ALCALDE.
-In addition, he or she is expected to participate in ongoing collaborative research projects.
+The resident will be responsible for conducting an independent research project and is required to present his or her project as a research poster at a local or national conference.

 To ensure that the goals and objectives established for each resident are being met, the resident meets regularly with the primary preceptors to discuss patients, assigned topics for discussion, or other issues as necessary.
 During the course of the year, readings in the major topics in psychiatry will be assigned and discussed with the resident.
 The resident also participates in the weekly Psychiatric Pharmacy Journal Club and weekly case conference discussions, and attends a number of other available conferences, such as Psychiatry Grand Rounds, Seminars in Pharmacotherapy and Pharmacotherapy Rounds.
 The resident is required to present at Pharmacotherapy Rounds.